Microsoft Access Programmer In Scottsdale, AZ

 Question: Can Access Still Work Well For A Busy Scottsdale Office?

 Answer: Yes, when the file is set up correctly.
 Each user should have a local front end, the shared data should live in the right place, and the slow spots need to be dealt with before staff build workarounds around them.
+We have seen busy Scottsdale offices running Access without trouble for years once those basics are in order.

 Question: What Tells You The File Needs More Than Compact And Repair?